Web Loom logo

 • ngAfterViewInit is called after the first render — the canvas is in the DOM

-• The chart is destroyed and recreated on each data emission to avoid duplicate series
+• The chart is destroyed and recreated on each data change to avoid duplicate series

 • This chart initialization logic belongs in the component, not the ViewModel — it's a DOM concern